-The Center for Assessment has a long history of leadership in developing rich and innovative assessment systems to support instructional reforms for enhancing student learning.
+The Center for Assessment has a long history of leadership in developing rich and innovative assessment and accountability systems to support instructional reforms for enhancing student learning.
 Rich Hill and Brian Gong led the Kentucky assessment reforms immediately prior to starting the Center in 1998 and together with Scott Marion, while he was the assessment leader in Wyoming; the Center was instrumental in Wyoming’s renowned Body of Evidence Assessment System.
 Center staff members push the boundaries of assessment innovation with work on incorporating performance-based and new forms of writing assessment on state assessments.
 Much of this work was under the radar during the No Child Left Behind era but there has been a renewed spark among state and district leaders to pursue both richer assessments and intentionally coherent assessment systems.

 The Center for Assessment has been on the front lines to support such work.
 Most noteworthy, as the lead technical partner and key policy advisor for New Hampshire’s innovative assessment and accountability pilot, Performance Assessment of Competency Education (PACE), the Center is ensuring the quality and rigor of PACE performance assessments and designing methods for evaluating the comparability of student results across districts.
 PACE served as a model for creation of the Innovative Assessment and Accountability Demonstration (IADA) in the recently-passed ESSA, which opened the door for seven states to pursue the type of innovation experienced in New Hampshire.